 What happens to your license will depend on what state your license was issued in.
 If you are an Illinois driver, then you may be at risk of suspension.
 If you have a Colorado license (as your location would seem to imply, you should definitely consult a Colorado attorney....Read more »

 TECHNICALLY, no. It shouldn't count as a moving violation.
 With that said, it isn't always so cut and dry with CDL drivers such as yourself (I presume).
-My understanding is that while Illinois doesn't see it as a moving violation, it is an offense that can cause issues for...Read more »
+My understanding is that while Illinois doesn't see it as a moving violation, it is an offense that can...Read more »

 Unfortunately, the answer is hard to say.
 It truly depends on the county, your age, the offense type, and your driving history.
 In general, the shortest supervision periods tend to be 60-120 days with 90-120 being the norm for a shorter supervision period.
 Medium range...Read more »